A-kly/School-Vault/CMPUT 379/Operating Systems Introduction.md

 - Completion of I/O operation
 - Timer to make sure operating system eventually gets control (infinite loop)

+### More content
+- Interrupts have various priority levels.
+One must be handled before another
+- If a higher level interrupt happens whi

 ## Traps
 **Internal to program execution**
 A trap is the notification of an (internal) event that occurs while a program is executing, therefore is synchronous with the current activity of the processor.